bangbangcon/west/content/Speakers.md

 that language implementers can use for whatever they want &mdash; one especially neat use is representing type information in dynamically typed languages like Lua & JavaScript!
-In this talk we'll look at how NaNs are represented, the juicy details of JavaScriptCore's NaN-boxing implementation and the advantages / disadvantages of this technique!
+In this talk we'll look at how NaNs are represented, the juicy details of JavaScriptCore's NaN-boxing implementation, and the advantages and disadvantages of this technique!

 **Annie** is both a lover and a fighter.
 She loves bugs, and isn't afraid of error messages.